rfhb/ctrdata/README.md

   value, terms and conditions for programmatic access vary; no clear roadmap is established yet).

+Implemented:

 - ~~Retrieve previous versions of protocol- or results-related information.
 The challenges include, historic versions can only be retrieved one-by-one, do not include results, or are not in structured format.
 The functionality available with version 1.17.3 to the extent that is possible at this time, namely for protocol- and results-related information in CTGOV2, only~~

+- ~~Canonical definitions, filters, calculations are in the works (since August 2023) for data mangling and analyses across registers, e.g. to define study population, identify interventional trials, calculate study duration; public collaboration on these canonical scripts will speed up harmonising analyses.~~

+- ~~Merge results-related fields retrieved from different registers, such as corresponding endpoints (work not yet started).
+The challenge is the incomplete congruency and different structure of data fields.~~

 ## Acknowledgements